-Priscilla Chenoweth, an editor at the New Jersey Law Journal, has a law degree of her own but little experience with criminal trials.
+Priscilla Read Chenoweth, an editor at the New Jersey Law Journal, has a law degree of her own but little experience with criminal trials.
 Yet she began to reinvestigate the shooting because, she said, the convicted Luis Kevin Rojas also had little experience – in gangs, or violence.
-“He had no record, and nice friends.
-He had a reputation for peaceableness.”
+“He had no record, and nice friends,” she told the NY Times newspaper.
+“He had a reputation for peaceableness.”

 She thought she would help with fundraising.
-But when she realized the appeal was being handled clumsily by a lawyer-friend of the Rojas family who was not investigating the evidence, Mrs. Chenoweth went to work reading transcripts, interviewing witnesses and filing motions with an unwavering tenacity.
+But when she realized the appeal was being handled clumsily by a lawyer-friend of the Rojas family who was not investigating the evidence, Mrs. Chenoweth went to work reading transcripts, interviewing witnesses and filing motions with unwavering tenacity.

 A second retired police officer, Mike O’Connor, was enlisted.
 He and Estevao, who began calling herself the “kitchen-table detective,” located a key witness to establish a Rojas alibi, a transit officer who remembered seeing Mr. Rojas just miss a train leaving the station the night of the murder.
 Records indicate the train departed no later than 2:03AM, leading to the conclusion that Rojas could not have been a half mile away at 2:07AM when the incident occurred.

 Luis had spent a third of his life in prison.
 His mother died during the stay.
-Mrs. Chenoweth received Mothers Day cards from him and offered as much emotional support as she could.
+Mrs. Chenoweth received Mother’s Day cards from him and offered as much emotional support as she could.
 “I really admired the tremendous patience and courage he displayed during his time in prison.
 He never whined to me.”

 If our definition for a Good Samaritan covers the bases of kindness, generosity and helpfulness, Priscilla Chenoweth surely wins the title with a Grand Slam.